rapmd73/Companion/README.md

 correct any errors caused by any AI engine or model as quickly as possible.
 It is important to remember that this software does/will have *automated* moderation abilities.
 Such measures must be carefully monitored.
 The only difference between this bot and any other moderation bot available for Discord is that I have deliberately and publicly made this information openly known.
-Additionally, direct messages and other PRIVATE conversations cannot be monitored by this software.
+Additionally, direct messages that do not involve the bot cannot be monitored by this software.

 #### Persona configuration